|Area: Carbon River Area||Starting Point: Mowich Lake Road||Permit: National Park Pass or Interagency Pass|

 Mowich is a Chinook word for deer which are prolific here in the summer months.
 During the winter, gray jays (also known as whiskey jacks and campground robbers) will probably be your main wildlife company.
 Don’t leave your granola unattended.

 Feel free to explore along the lake’s western shoreline for excellent views of Castle and Fay peaks and Mount Rainier.
 But don’t venture across the lake where the ice can unexpectedly give way.
 Stay for a while and revel in the quietness of a place that is quite bustling during the warmer months.

 Trailhead directions: From Buckley follow SR 165 south for 10.3 miles to the junction just beyond the historic Fairfax Bridge spanning the Carbon River.
 Bear right and continue on SR 165 for another 11.0 (pavement ends at 1.6 miles) rough-at-times miles to the Mount Rainier National Park boundary.
-Proceed .7 mile farther to entrance station and Paul Peak.
+Proceed .7 mile farther to the entrance station and Paul Peak.

 Map: Green Trails Maps – Mount Rainier Wonderland no. 269S

 - The route is non-groomed and shared with skiers.